JiamingHao/Robotics_Lab1/README.md

 # W4733 Robotics Lab 1

 * **Usage**:
+> First of all, copy the 'timed_out_and_back.py' file into the 'rbx1_nav' package (change '/PATH/TO/' to the actually path):
+> 1. roscd rbx1_nav/nodes
+> 2. cp /PATH/TO/timed_out_and_back.py ./
+>
->Run the following four commands in order and each in a separate terminal:
+> Then, run the following four commands in order and each in a separate terminal:
 >1. roscore
 >2. roslaunch rbx1_bringup fake_turtlebot.launch
 >3. rosrun rviz rviz -d \`rospack find rbx1_nav\`/sim.rviz